ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.knx/README.md

 ## License

-For <500 datapoints there is no need of registration or adding a license key.
-If you have more then 500 datapoints you need a license.
-You can choose
+For less than 500 data points, there is no need for registration or adding a license key.
+If you have more than 500 data points, you need a license.
-between yearly and permanent licence.
+You can choose between yearly and permanent license.

-To use this adapter in ioBroker you need to accept the source code license of the adapter.
+To use this adapter in ioBroker, you need to accept the source code license of the adapter.
 The source code of this adapter is available under the CC-NC-BY license.

-Additionally you need a license to use the adapter.
+Additionally, you need a license to use the adapter.
 The license editions are available on [https://iobroker.net/www/pricing](https://iobroker.net/www/pricing)

 ## License
 The CC-NC-BY License (CC-NC-BY)

-Copyright (c) 2016-2023 K.Ringmann <info@punktnetzwerk.net>
+Copyright (c) 2016-2024 K.Ringmann <info@punktnetzwerk.net>

 THE WORK IS PROVIDED UNDER THE TERMS OF THIS CREATIVE COMMONS PUBLIC LICENSE ("CCPL" OR "LICENSE").
 THE WORK IS PROTECTED BY